sjoerdvandommelen/id5415/collections/_id5415/1-1-self-study.md

 <span class="mdi mdi-text-box-outline"></span> Reading (30 minutes)

 In this course, we refer to connected products as any physical entities with the ability to send or receive information through the Internet, in a direct way.
 It is a touchpoint between the physical and the digital world.
+Let's define the 2 pillars of connected products: `Things` and `Networks`

-The term 'Thing' is commonly used to encapsulate the technology enabling physical entities to have a digital manifestation.
+The term `Thing` is commonly used to encapsulate the technology enabling physical entities to have a digital manifestation.
 Clair Rowland distinguishes 4 types of Things:

-* Multipurpose computer such as laptop
+* **Multipurpose computers** are computers with powerfull [microprocessor](/tags/#microprocessor) such as PCs, laptops, smartphones.
+These devices are complex digital entities on there own and often not considered as Things.
+However, in this course, you will sometimes use your laptop as a Thing, when testing the code for an embedded device.
-* Specialised embedded devices => examples...
+* **Specialised embedded devices** function on their own for a specific set of functionalities.
+They have processing capabilities to handle several tasks.
+Typical examples are smart thermostats or smart watches.
+They can connect to the Internet on their own or require a connection with a multipurpose computer (e.g. smartphone / smart watch interaction).
+In this course, the Raspberry Pi represents such a Specialised embedded device.
+It is a small multipurpose computer which makes it a good candidate for rapid prototyping of connected products.
-* Connected sensors => examples...
+* **Connected sensors** focus on a specific sensing (or actuation) function and deal with limited resources (e.g. energy, processing, memory).
+In this course, the light bulb is best representing this type of Things.
+Prototyping such device requires a focus on hardware, often achieve with arduino-like platform.
-* Passively trackable object => examples...
+* **Passively trackable object** are pieces of metal (e.g. RFID tags) or visuals (e.g. QR code for 'Quick Response' code) which are attached to hardware, connecting them with their digital representation.
+They require an external device to establish this connection.
+A typical example is delivery parcels with QR Codes.
+Throughout the delivery process, parcels are scanned so that customer can trace their location online (digital representation).

-Network, the connectivity part
+The common point of all these Things is their purpose of digitising and communicating information.
+Thus, the `network`, establishing the communication between these Things, is the second pillar of a connected products.
+How this communication is established, what constraints does it imply?
+How fast, reliable, secure is this communication?
+As the communication is at the core of a connected product, it becomes critical to take it into consideration throughout the design process.

 ## Opportunities